JonathanLink/icg-group1/README.md

 * R to turn on/off the rain
 * F to turn on/off the fog
 * L to turn on/off wireframe mode
+* V to switch between Bezier curves
-* J to increase camera bezier speed
+* J to decrease camera bezier speed
-* K to decrease camera bezier speed
+* K to increase camera bezier speed

 # Bezier Mode: